 The proposed regulations come a year after Gainesville banned “urban camping,” or living or sleeping in public spaces like parks or the side of the road.
 The city has also banned new homeless shelters in the midtown area, where many services are concentrated.
 Existing ones are allowed to stay.

 Arturo Adame said he has seen the city take efforts to “get rid of” the homeless population, and he would like to see officials make more of an effort to find solutions.
-Adame, the president of the Young Democrats of Hall County, spoke out against the urban camping regulations last year.
+Adame, the former president of the Young Democrats of Hall County, spoke out against the urban camping regulations last year.

 “I have not seen any real initiatives or any real plans for affordable housing to assist any of the homeless shelters that we have here. … If those (nonprofit) outlets were sufficient, (the homeless) would not be in these hotels,” he said.